Pim1997/lidar-navigation/README.md

 #### Turtlebot_lidar_rviz_launchers:
 This package is used for opening RVIZ on your screen.
 #### Urg_c:
-This urg_c is a libary for the urg_node.
+This urg_c is a libary for the urg_node, more information can be found on this github repository: https://github.com/ros-drivers/urg_c
 #### Urg_node:
 The urg_node is a driver for Hokuyo lidar systems which makes it possible to use a Hokuyo sensor in ROS and in this driver the settings of the hokuyo lidar are defined.
 These can be configured in the "/cfg" directory.
+More information could be found on this github repository:https://github.com/ros-drivers/urg_node
 #### Teb_local_planner:
-This local planner will replace the DWA_local_planner in order to improve the behavior of navigation while facing dynamic obstacles.
+This local planner will replace the DWA_local_planner in order to improve the behavior of navigation while facing dynamic obstacles, more information could be found on this repository: https://github.com/rst-tu-dortmund/teb_local_planner

 ## Installation:
 The first step explains how to install the packages located in this repository and the next part shows how to launch the gmapping and amcl launch files.